EN Banner

 Lagoons

-The lagoons in Iceland are very popular and despite the hot springs you will find in the middle of nature, the lagoons have many spa facilities you can enjoy.
+The lagoons in Iceland are very popular, and despite the hot springs you will find in the middle of nature, the lagoons have many spa facilities you can enjoy.

 The most popular one is Blue Lagoon.

 The water in Blue Lagoon is salty as the geothermal water is mixed with a small amount of seawater underground before surfacing.
-This actually adds extra minerals to the water, making it even better for the skin.
-Furthermore, the water is not really blue in colour.
-It is actually cloudy water containing silica and algae and due to the refraction of sunlight, the water looks blue to the eye.
+This adds extra minerals to the water, making it even better for the skin.

 Comfort entrance includes entrance to Blue Lagoon, towel, silica face mask, and one beverage of choice.